timmcginley/41934/Assignments/README.md

 A2 and A3 have 2 options, so participants will help to evaluate and provide peer feedback on each other’s work.

 Participants will get an introductory lecture (video) to both options to support their choice (Adamu & Thorpe, 2016).
 In this way, the modelling groups will receive guidance from the analysis groups and provide feedback on that guidance back to them.
 This feedback should also include how it supported them to make decisions and ultimately if it was clear enough to help them to know how to change their model.
-## A1: Learning from BIM (Forensic BIM)
-*Aim: This assignment Focus on IFC analysis of real (previous) student building design projects from an [advanced building design course](https://github.com/timmcginley/41936) that runs in the previous semester.*
-### Learning Objectives
-2. Identify, locate and extract information from an IFC model in OpenBIM tools
-3. Apply appropriate OpenBIM standards and guidelines to support open and FAIR data, tools and processes.
-6. Create, fork, branch and collaborate on the development of an OpenBIM tool in Python with peers in a [code repository](/Concepts/Github/README.md).
-7. Identify BIM challenges by analysing OpenBIM data.

- The Identify what the projects analysed, how did they test this?
-What was the domain focus of the investigation?
-Was it structural, energy and indoor, daylight, acoustic, LCA/LCC or something else?
-They should then be introduced to BPMN and use it to document the use case and explore the role of experts in OpenBIM.
-Following this, the students should review OpenBIM tools made in the previous year of the OpenBIM course and identify which tools could be used or adapted to solve the problem identified in the design project in the previous part.
-Finally, they could check the information validity of the models against the use case requirements they identified.

 ## A2: Analyse